NerdAlert58/log_mon/README.md

 An extra paragraph after the list.

 ### With headings and code links
-{: .col-2}

 #### path_to_monitor

-- This is the path to the log file and should include the filename and extension.
+- path to the log file and should include the filename and extension.
 #### desired_file_size
 - How large would you like your log to grow?
 (In Bs) 1024*1024*1024 == 1 Gb
 #### compression
 - Do you want the backups compressed?
 #### max_storage_count
 - How many backups do you want to maintain?
 #### storage_path
 - path to where the backups will be kept
 #### storage_file_name
 - Give this a unique value as this is how backups are identified and counted.
 #### include_ts
 - Do you want a timestamp in the log file name?
 Of course.
 ```elixir
   %{